Azure/Azure-Sentinel/Solutions/TenableIO/Playbooks/Playbooks/Tenable-EnrichIncidentWithAssetsInfo/readme.md

 <img src="./playbook_screenshot.png" width="50%"/><br>

-### Prerequisites

-1. Prior to the deployment of this playbook, [Tenable Platform API Connector](../../TenablePlatformConnector/) needs to be deployed under the same subscription.
-2. Prior to the deployment of this playbook, [Tenable Vulnerability Management API Connector](../../TenableVulnerabilityManagementConnector/) needs to be deployed under the same subscription.
-3. Obtain Tenable API credentials.
-Follow the instructions in the [documentation](https://developer.tenable.com/docs/authorization).

 ### Deployment instructions

 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.